iamkirankumaryadav/Library/Data Science/Normalization vs Standardization.md

 - Split the data set into a train set and a test set.
 - Apply the same transformation on the train set and the test set (Consistency)
 - No need to scale dependent variable | target vector.
-- **fit():** Learn parameters and scales of data which will be needed to transform the data | Apply only on a train set.
+- **fit():** Learn parameters and scales of data that will be needed to transform the data. | Apply only on a train set.
 - **transform():** Transforms data based on what it learns from **fit()** | Apply on the train and test set.
 - **fit_transform():** First learn and then apply in place | Apply only on the train set.
 - Prevents **data leakage**: **Sharing information** of **train set** with **test set**.